Rohan Alibutud

 Bones-wise, I am a graduate of the Turkana Basin Institute Origins Field School affiliated with Stony Brook University and the National Museums of Kenya.
 I spent a semester at active field sites at both the Mpala Research Center and the Turkana Basin Institute, studying ecology, geology, fossil paleontology/anthropology, and archaeology.

 Genes-wise, I completed an honors thesis on copy number variation in autism-associated genes under the advisory of Dr. Jinchuan Xing of the Genetics Department and Dr. Erin Vogel of the Anthropology Department.
-Material from this thesis would later be published as part of a paper in eLife, as well as a paper for which I was a co-first author that was published in IJMS.
+Material from this thesis would later be published as a paper for which I was a co-first author that was published in IJMS, as well as a paper in eLife